MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-06.md

 * Two new features in the Sui CLI:
   * `--dry-run` is now available for all relevant commands
   * `--gas-budget` is now optional for all relevant commands.
 If the `gas-budget` is not passed, the CLI will first do a dry run to estimate the gas budget.
-* A new version of the Sui GraphQL RPC was released and it is now available for all networks: `sui-network.mystenlabs.com/graphql`
+* A new version of the Sui GraphQL RPC will be released this week, which will bring among other things multiple version support.
+Check out this [post](https://forums.sui.io/t/launching-sui-graphql-rpc-service/45240/3?u=stefan) to learn more.
 * Blockvision has built a code decompiler that allows to see the source code of a Move package on the [SuiVision](https://suivision.xyz) explorer.
 Check out this [post](https://twitter.com/blockvisionhq/status/1783496649526198589)

 ### Tools